baillieogrady/baillieogrady.com/content/themes/whale-sage.md

 thumbnail: '../images/whale.jpg'
 ---

-A full screen vertical scrolling slider created as a landing page.
-Features an animating dot navigation. <mark>Check docs for requirements.</mark>
+A WordPress theme featuring a full screen vertical slider.
+This was a Dribbble design I converted by [Sakin Kumar](https://dribbble.com/sakinkumar). <mark>Check docs for requirements.</mark>